ikey4u/wikit/README.md

 # Wikit - A universal dictionary

+*THESE CODES ARE UNDER HEAVY REFACTOR, THEY MAY NOT WORK AS EXPECTED*

 # What is it?

 To be short, Wikit is a dictionary suite for human in [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) style.